bradleypmartin/I-Am-Poor-iOS12/README.md

 #  I Am Poor

-## Our Goal
+## My Goal

-The objective of this challenge is to make sure you are comfortable with using the storyboard and designing your own UI elements.
-We want to make sure that everything we covered in the last tutorial is clear and you’ll be able to do it by yourself without help.

-## What you will create

-Now that you have been rich, it’s time to join the 99%.
-This app will proudly display a lump of coal and the statement “I Am Poor”; the perfect app for when you get asked for money on the streets.
+This repo was forked off of the [London App Brewery](https://www.londonappbrewery.com/)'s starter project for working with basic view elements in iOS.
+My goal is simply to add a couple elements to the main app view that show that I'm part of 'the 99\%'.

+## Notes during preparation

+* It was pretty simple to find this and fork it off of Angela's initial submission.
+Let's see how an import into Xcode goes!

+* No problem!
+Looks like all the app icons are in place and ready-to-go, as advertised.
+I'm gonna go ahead and get some objects into the main view.

->This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/).
+I (Brad) actually completed this as part of a Udemy course rather than an in-person bootcamp, but it's still a lot of fun!
+And I'll leave on the App Brewery's banners for their efforts in preparing the course and materials. :)

 ![End Banner](Documentation/readme-end-banner.png)